On this page

 Most of these surveys were recorded by petroleum exploration companies holding exploration permits.
 There are however references to surveys which were either site surveys, engineering, mineral or that of an academic nature.
 Reference is also made to interstate surveys which either cross or come near to the SA border.

-The Department of State Development has an extensive collection of processed archive 2D and 3D data in a SEG Y format.
+The Department of the Premier and Cabinet has an extensive collection of processed archive 2D and 3D data in a SEG Y format.
 This collection is considered complete for all company exploration activities post 1975.
 All available attribute data has been captured into PEPS-SA as a lot of original data lacks the standard information necessary to facilitate correct data loading into workstation platforms.

 A limited number of files and volumes have been selected for both 2D and 3D seismic surveys and these are now downloadable for free through SARIG.
 These files have been selected on the basis of longest, most complete, best version and most recent data.